-Of the various Baining mountain villages, we chose Wilaimbemki with care.
+Of the various Baining mountain villages, we chose Wilaimbemki--the second village we lived in--with care.
 It was the largest of the villages, it was sufficiently remote to have remained traditional, and unlike Puktas, the previous village we had lived in, where small hamlets were scattered throughout the bush, it was centralized: we'd be close to other people, we'd see people all the time.

 Things didn't turn out quite as we expected!